thuanpham2311/about/README.md

 # Auto redirect to dsc-stu github page

-Welcome to the club!
-Here's all the stuff you need to know, use, and focus on.

 Reach out to [Thuan Pham](https://github.com/thuanpham2311) or go to [Discussion](https://github.com/dsc-stu/dsc-stu/discussions) if you have any questions!

 <table>